mozilla/glean/docs/user/reference/general/initializing.md

 }
 ```

-The Glean Kotlin SDK does not support use across multiple processes, and must only be initialized on the application's main process.
-Initializing in other processes is a no-op.
+The Glean Kotlin SDK supports use across multiple processes.
+To configure this you call `initialize` as usual from your main process.
+From the secondary process you can call `initialize` again with the `dataPath` parameter.
+This allows you to store data locally in a separate location for the secondary process.

+Requirements for a secondary process
-Additionally, Glean must be initialized on the main (UI) thread of the applications main process.
-Failure to do so will throw an `IllegalThreadStateException`.
+- `initialize` must be called from the main thread
+- The reserved data path `glean_data` cannot be used

+**Note**: When initializing from a secondary process with a specified data path, the lifecycle observers will not be set up.
+This means you will not receive otherwise scheduled baseline or metrics pings.

 ### Consuming Glean through Android Components